Head Coach, Under-16s

-Jonathan “JP” Pereira is in his second season as an assistant coach with the Revolution Academy’s youth teams.
+Jonathan “JP” Pereira is in his fifth season with the New England Revolution Academy, and his first as the head coach of the Under-16s.
+He was previously an assistant coach with the Revolution U-16s for four years.
 In addition to his Under-16 team coaching duties, Pereira has been a staff coach for the Revolution Academy’s Player Development Programs since joining the organization as a coaching intern in the summer of 2011.
-He also serves as one of the coaches for the new Sports Performance Academy programs, launched this year by the Revolution Academy.
+He also serves as one of the coaches for the new Sports Performance Academy programs, launched in 2012 by the Revolution Academy.

-Pereira is one of Bryan Scales’ assistant coaches for the Under-16 team, which has advanced to the U.S. Soccer Development Academy Playoffs in each of the last three seasons.
-Outside of his bench coaching responsibilities, Pereira also develops and oversees the strength and conditioning programs for both the U18 and U16 teams.
+Pereira was one of Bryan Scales’ assistant coaches for the Under-16 team, which advanced to the U.S. Soccer Development Academy Playoffs in four of the last six seasons, including a run to the Playoff Quarterfinals in the 2014-15 season.
+Outside of his bench coaching responsibilities, Pereira also develops and oversees the strength and conditioning programs for both the U-18 and U-16 teams.

 A 2011 graduate of the University of Rhode Island, Pereira holds a bachelor’s degree in kinesiology with a specialization in exercise science and health fitness.
 The Barrington, R.I., native played four seasons at URI, earning Atlantic 10 all-rookie honors in 2007, and was one of just five players to start each of the Rams’ 18 games in 2010.